heimrichhannot/contao-twig-templates-bundle/UPGRADE.md

 # Upgrade notices

+## Version 2.* to 3.0
+- removed bundled bootstrap 4 framework (is now available as extension)
+- removed support for ContaoTwigTemplates alias twig path (use HeimrichHannotTwigTemplates instead)

 ## Version 1.* to 2.0
 - renamed bundle class to HeimrichHannotTwigTemplatesBundle
 - removed AbstractTemplate and inherited classes -> no replacement.
 Use events and framework callback for custom functionality